bigfix/developer.bigfix.com/site/reference/types/drive.md

 # total space of &lt;drive&gt; : integer

 Returns the size in bytes of the drive.
-(Only available for fixed disks).Example: total space of drive &amp;quot;c:&amp;quot; &amp;gt; 2000000000 - Returns `True` when the drive is capable of holding more than 2 billion bytes.
+(Only available for fixed disks).Example: total space of drive "c:" &lt; 2000000000 - Returns `True` when the drive is capable of holding more than 2 billion bytes.

 # type of &lt;drive&gt; : string

-Returns the type of drive as a string.Example: type of drive of the system folder = &amp;quot;DRIVE_FIXED&amp;quot; - Returns `True` if the system folder is on a fixed disk drive.
+Returns the type of drive as a string.Example: type of drive of the system folder = "DRIVE_FIXED" - Returns `True` if the system folder is on a fixed disk drive.

 # volume of &lt;drive&gt; : string